equilibriumdata/equilibriumdata.github.io/thermochimie.md

 ## Historical

-[ThermoChimie](https://www.thermochimie-tdb.com/) is a thermodynamic database created and developed by Andra, the French national radioactive waste management agency, over the last 10 years.
+<a  href="https://www.thermochimie-tdb.com/" target="_blank" rel="noopener">ThermoChimie</a> is a thermodynamic database created and developed by Andra, the French national radioactive waste management agency, over the last 10 years.
 Data acquisition is supported by an experimental program, in addition to active literature survey and the development of predictive models.

 ## Scope